 You can now put popular sit-down longarms like the Babylock Tiara and HQ Sweet 16 on a Q-Zone Hoop Frame.
-Make sure to select the option for Sit Down Longarms to fit your larger machine!
+You will need to purchase Extended Handlebars to fit your bigger machine.

 Note: Because we do not have Speed Controllers for alternative brand sit down longarms, you will have to set up your Q-Zone Hoop Frame as a sit down frame and continue to use your foot pedal to operate your machine.

 Frequently Asked Questions

 Do you have to baste your quilt before attaching to the hoop?

 In a way, yes.
 The three layers of your quilt (top, batting, and backing) have to be layered flat together and pinned across the top and bottom edges.
 The middle of the quilt does not need to be pinned like traditional quilt basting for quilting on a home machine, but the layers of the quilt do need to be evenly spread out and flat.